 Best of luck!

 - How COVID-19 has impacted job postings globally

-- 8 job hunting tips and strategies during this pandemic
+- 8 job hunting tips and strategies you should know

 How COVID-19 has impacted job postings globally

 Before commencing your job search, it is helpful to understand the magnitude of the impact of the pandemic on the job market.